Big-Green-7245/teamcode2025/README.md

 git clone https://github.com/Big-Green-7245/teamcode2025
 ```

-Or, if everyone on your team is using SSH, you may use the SSH version:
+Or, if using SSH, the SSH version may be used:

 ```bash
 git clone git@github.com:Big-Green-7245/teamcode2025.git